-The absorption spectra of nine gases are considered in CK-DMIP in both the longwave and the shortwave: H2O, O3, O_2 , N_2 , CO_2 , CH_4 , N_2O , CFC-11 and CFC-12.
+The absorption spectra of nine gases are considered in CK- 90 DMIP in both the longwave and the shortwave: H_2O , O_3 , O2, N2, CO2, CH4, N2O, CFC-11 and CFC-12.
 The first two gases have very variable concentrations and are important in both the longwave and the shortwave.
 The concentrations of the second two gases may be treated as fixed both spatially and over the timescales commonly considered by climate models.
-O2 is important mainly in the shortwave, but reduces 70 outgoing longwave radiation (OLR) by around 0.11 W m-2 globally (Höpfner et al., 2012).
-Absorption by N2 is ignored by most operational radiation schemes, yet it reduces OLR by around 0.17 W m-2 (Höpfner et al., 2012), and as will be shown in section 5, has a similar effect in the shortwave.
-75 The concentrations of N2 and O2 are also needed to compute the collision-induced contribution to the continuum absorption and the broadening efficiency of these molecules, where applicable.
+O2 is important mainly in the shortwave, but reduces outgoing longwave radiation (OLR) by around 0.11 W m^{-2} globally (Höpfner et al., 2012).
+Absorption by N2 is ignored by most operational radiation schemes, yet it reduces OLR 100 by around 0.17 W m^{-2} (Höpfner et al., 2012), and as will be shown in section 3.6, has a comparable effect in the shortwave.
+The concentrations of N2 and O2 are also needed to compute the collision-induced contribution to the continuum absorption and the broadening efficiency of these molecules, 105 where applicable.

-The final five gases listed above are well-mixed green- 80 house gases with a significant anthropogenic component.
-There is a much larger number of greenhouse gases that could have been included, many of which have a very small individual impact.
-However, the purpose of CKDMIP is to evaluate the techniques used by schemes for generating 85 CKD models based on the different requirements of weather and climate modelling, rather than to produce a single optimum CKD model that explicitly represents all the greenhouse gases that anyone might want to simulate.
-Therefore we have chosen to follow the pragmatic approach of 90 Meinshausen et al. (2017).
-They stated that 94.5% of the anthropogenic greenhouse warming (in terms of radiative forcing) between 1750 and 2014 was due to increases in CO2, CH4, N2O, CFC-11 and CFC-12, with the remaining 5.5% being attributable to 38 further gases.
-Their 'Option 95 2' approximately represents the radiative forcing of these 38 gases by artificially increasing the concentration of CFC-11 (by around a factor of 3.9 in the present day); indeed, the CMIP6 (Coupled Model Intercomparison Project Phase 6) historic concentrations and future scenarios are available 100 with these 'CFC-11-equivalent' concentrations.
-From Cycle 47R1, ECMWF's Integrated Forecasting System will take this approach, using concentrations from the CMIP6 SSP3-7.0 scenario (O'Neill et al., 2016).
+The final five gases listed above are well-mixed greenhouse gases with a significant anthropogenic component.
+There is a much larger number of greenhouse gases that could have been included, many of which have a very small 5 individual impact.
+However, the purpose of CKDMIP is to evaluate the techniques used by schemes for generating CKD models based on the different requirements of weather and climate modelling, rather than to produce a single optimum CKD model that explicitly represents all the green-10 house gases that anyone might want to simulate.
+Therefore we have chosen to follow the pragmatic approach of Meinshausen et al. (2017).
+They stated that 94.5% of the anthropogenic greenhouse warming (in terms of radiative forcing) between 1750 and 2014 was due to increases in 15 CO2, CH4, N2O, CFC-11 and CFC-12, with the remaining 5.5% being attributable to 38 further gases.
+Their 'Option 2' approximately represents the radiative forcing of these 38 gases by artificially increasing the concentration of CFC-11 (by around a factor of 3.9 in the present day), and the 20 CMIP6 (Coupled Model Intercomparison Project Phase 6) historic concentrations and future scenarios are available with these 'CFC-11-equivalent' concentrations.
+From Cycle 47R1, ECMWF's Integrated Forecasting System will take this approach, using concentrations from the CMIP6 SSP3-25 7.0 scenario (O'Neill et al., 2016).